top of page

 📉 The UK Menopause Advisory Group found that 10% of women leave their jobs due to menopause-related challenges.

-Ignoring women’s health issues isn’t just bad ethics — it’s bad economics.
+Ignoring women’s health issues isn’t just unethical — it’s also poor economics.

 1. Fertility and Family-Planning Support